Twelve school children recently were announced as statewide winners in the Give Wildlife a Chance Poster Contest.

 Division 4: Fifth grade

-Participants entered at the local school level with drawings and paintings of Georgia’s native plants and animals in line with the 2018 contest theme, “Nature at Night.”
-Drawings were judged on aspects such as theme, originality and the quality and impact of the artwork.
-Top school-level entries proceeded to the state contest at The State Botanical Garden at the University of Georgia in Athens.
+Participants entered at the local school level with drawings and paintings of native Georgia plants and animals in line with the 2021 contest theme, “Nature is Everywhere!”
+Entries were judged on aspects such as theme, originality and the quality and impact of the artwork.
+First place school-level entries proceeded to the state contest at the State Botanical Garden, part of the University of Georgia in Athens.

-Georgians can support important conservation, recreation and education efforts as well as other programs for Georgia’s nongame wildlife by purchasing a bald eagle or hummingbird license plate or donating directly to the Nongame Conservation Section.
+Georgians can support important conservation, recreation and education efforts as well as other programs for Georgia’s nongame wildlife by purchasing or renewing a bald eagle or monarch butterfly license plate or donating directly to the Wildlife Conservation Section.
 This agency depends largely on fundraisers for its mission to conserve wildlife, native plants and natural habitats.
-Learn more at www.georgiawildlife.com/licenseplates and www.georgiawildlife.com/donations.
+Learn more at georgiawildlife.com/licenseplates and georgiawildlife.com/donations.